Energy policy of the United States: History

+On June 30, 1980, Congress passed the Energy Security Act, which reauthorized the Defense Production Act of 1950 and enabled it to cover domestic energy supplies.
+It also obligated the federal government to promote and reform the Strategic Petroleum Reserve, biofuels, geothermal power, acid rain prevention, solar power, and synthetic fuel commercialization.
+The Defense Production Act was further reauthorized in 2009, with modifications requiring the federal government to promote renewable energy, energy efficiency, and improved grid and grid storage installations with its defense procurements.

 The federal government provided substantially larger subsidies to fossil fuels than to renewables in the 2002–2008 period.
-Subsidies to fossil fuels totaled approximately $72 billion over the study period, a direct cost to taxpayers.
-Subsidies for renewable fuels, totaled $29 billion over the same period.
+Subsidies to fossil fuels totaled approximately $72 billion, a direct cost to taxpayers, over the study period.
+Subsidies for renewable fuels totaled $29 billion over the same period, this was also a direct cost to taxpayers.

 In some cases, the US used energy policy to pursue other international goals.
-Richard Heinberg claimed that a declassified CIA document showed that the US used oil prices as leverage against the economy of the Soviet Union by working with Saudi Arabia during the Reagan administration to keep oil prices low, thus decreasing the value of the USSR's petroleum export industry.
+Richard Heinberg claimed that a declassified CIA document showed that, during the Reagan administration, the US used oil prices as leverage against the Soviet Union economy by working with Saudi Arabia to keep oil prices low, thus decreasing the value of the USSR's petroleum export industry.